-Revenues in North America were \$166 million, or 58.0% of revenue, in the fourth quarter of fiscal 2017, reflecting a decrease of \$50 million compared to \$216 million, or 46.5% of revenue, in the fourth quarter of fiscal 2016.
-Sales in the United States represented approximately 49.7% of total revenue in the fourth quarter of fiscal 2017, compared to 33.8% of total revenue in the fourth quarter of fiscal 2016 and sales in Canada represented approximately 8.4% of revenue in the fourth quarter of fiscal 2017, compared to 12.7% of revenue in the fourth quarter of fiscal 2016.
+Revenues in North America were \$147 million, or 63.1% of revenue, in the fourth quarter of fiscal 2018, reflecting a decrease of \$19 million compared to \$166 million, or 58.0% of revenue, in the fourth quarter of fiscal 2017.
+Revenues in North America decreased compared to the fourth quarter of fiscal 2017 primarily from a decrease in handheld devices and SAF revenues, partially offset by increases in enterprise software and services and BTS revenues due to the reasons discussed above in "Consolidated Revenue".

-Revenues in North America decreased compared to the fourth quarter of fiscal 2016 primarily from a decrease in hardware and other revenues due to the reasons discussed above in "Consolidated Revenue" and a decrease in service access fee revenues due to the reasons discussed above in "Consolidated Revenue", partially offset by an increase in IP licensing revenue and software engineering services revenue.